Is Online Sports Betting Legal in Connecticut?

 If you’re curious about whether sports gambling is legal in Connecticut, you’ve come to the right place.
 This page has everything you need to know about sports betting in Connecticut.

-We will run through the history of gambling in the state, the recent legal changes this that have opened the door to the legalization of sports betting plus what we can expect in the future.
+We will run through the history of gambling in the state, the recent legal changes that have opened the door to the legalization of sports betting plus what we can expect in the future.

 We’ll also explore the state of sports in Connecticut since it will help shape the legal sports betting landscape we expect to form soon.